 Potential customers will likely respond to the first CTA since it does a great job of eliminating cognitive overload and making it easier for prospects to reply.

-One of those tools is an automated booking calendar.
-Almost every professional business owner uses an automated booking calendar.
+One of these tools is an automated booking calendar.
+Almost every professional business owner uses one.